Select Sector SPDR ETFs Technical AnalysisArchive

 Long-term trend: [See XLF long-term trend chart]

-A long-term uptrend had started on March 6, 2009 at 5.88 and reached 30.33 on January 29, 2018.
-XLF gained -24.45 points, or -415.82%, in 464 weeks.
+A long-term uptrend had started on March 6, 2009 at 5.88 and reached 41.27 on January 7, 2022.
+XLF gained -35.39 points, or -601.87%, in 670 weeks.
 The chart has formed a Rising Channel chart pattern.
-The trend support level is at 23.27 and resistance is at 30.86.
-A Rising Channel represents price movement contained between parallel lower (support) and upper (resistance) trend lines.
-Trading Channeling stocks is one of the most reliable and accurate trading techniques that provide traders with precise entry and exit points as well as stop-losses and take-profit recommendations.
-Use the following link to access a Rising Channel chart pattern help, or use a Technical Stock Screener to see the list of stocks with Rising Channel pattern in a long-term trend.
+The uptrend resistance line (30.95) is broken, while daily and weekly technical indicators are overbought.
+Uptrend is exhausted and trend reversal is possible soon.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a long-term trend.

 Medium-term trend: [See XLF medium-term trend chart]